kirie/Bookterest/README.md

 # Bookterest

-A Pinterest style app using React/Redux/ES6/Node/Express/MongoDB/Passport
+A Pinterest style app using React/Redux/ES6/Node/Express/MongoDB/Passport.
+Accesses Google's Book API to fetch books and displays them in a pinterest style format.

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+A modern demonstration of creating a full stack web application with React, ES6 and Redux on the clientside.
+Also, sessionless authentication using JSON Web Tokens(jwt) and passport authenticated users running on an Express.js server.

 ### Prerequisites

 What things you need to install the software and how to install them

 ```
 node.js
+Google Books api key
 ```

 ### Installing